anharrington/handsonpython/rstP/execution.rst

 is most easily done by creating a text file and running the Python interpreter on the file.
 Idle simplifies that process.

 First you can put an existing file into an Idle Edit Window.
+Start with the sample program madlib.py.
+If you have not downloaded it yet, see :ref:`Your-Python-Folder`.

+Assuming you are already in Idle from the previous sections, you can open a file from there:

-Click on the Idle :guilabel:`File` menu and select :guilabel:`Open`.
+-   Click on the Idle :guilabel:`File` menu and select :guilabel:`Open`.
     (Or as you see, you can use
     the shortcut :kbd:`Ctrl-O`.
     That means holding down the :kbd:`Ctrl` key, and pressing the letter :kbd:`O` for Open.)
 You should get a file selection dialog.
-You should have the sample program madlib.py displayed in the list.
-Select it and open it.
-(If you do not see the program, then you either failed to download the example programs in :ref:`Your-Python-Folder`, or you did not start Idle in the proper folder in :ref:`Starting-Idle`.)

-.. index:: shell; Mac default folder

-Mac
-    In Windows it does not matter whether you go to the filemenu of the Shell Window or an edit window, but it does make a difference on a Mac:
-    If you use the Idle File menu when the Shell window is active, your search will start in your Documents folder, but if some file editing window is active instead, your search will start in its folder (generally the desired behavior).
+-   You need to navigate to the folder with the file you want.
+    If you already had a file open, and its window has the foreground focus when you make access the File menu, then the folder that opens is the same as the folder from which the current file came.

+    If the Shell Window has the foreground focus, then the folder opened depends on the operating system:

+    *  Windows:
+       At least through Python 3.7,
+       Windows is likely to open a buried system folder that you *do not want to mess with*!
+       Switch to your Desktop or Documents, and find the right folder from there.
+       Hopefully the behaviour will be more like on a Mac in future version.

+    *  Mac and Linux: A reasonable folder opens: Documents.
+       Navigate from there.

+    **Hence it is important to set the focus on an Edit window to have the same folder appear when opening a new file.**

+ -  Select the file you want.
+(The initial suggestion was madlib.py.)

 .. index::
    double: Idle; running a program